-Human error can also result in misconfigured vulnerable systems, which is also a significant threat on its own.
+Human error can also result in misconfigured vulnerable systems, which is a significant threat.

 Cybercrime is an external threat.
-This means that a remote attacker or an attack group orchestrates an individual or mass attack on online organisations.
+A remote attacker or an attack group orchestrates an individual or mass attack on online organisations.

 The most damaging cybercrime can come in the form of phishing campaigns, as well as ransomware campaigns.

-There are even more cybercrime attacks worthy of mention, such as DDoS attacks and man-in-the-middle attacks.
+There are even more cybercrime attacks, such as DDoS attacks and man-in-the-middle attacks.

 On the other hand, cyber espionage is also a significant issue in the business industry.

-Malware is something that is ubiquitous online and does not necessarily have to be directly orchestrated by cybercriminals.
+Malware is ubiquitous online and does not necessarily have to be directly orchestrated by cybercriminals.

-You can download malware in an email, come with an ad, a downloaded file, or even an extension.
+You can download malware in an email, an ad, a file, or even an extension.

-Malware can cause theft of corporate data, as well as personal customer information.
+Malware can cause the theft of corporate data and personal customer information.

-To best protect against the three main cybersecurity risks above, a business has to take several operational, technical, and training-oriented steps.
+To best protect against the three main cybersecurity risks, a business has to take several operational, technical, and training-oriented steps.

 Furthermore, an online business must have a good cyber-insurance plan and a solid cyber-risk management plan.